March 6, 2012

 Chemical Data Reporting Workshop

 On January 19, 2012, Bergeson & Campbell, P.C.
 (B&C) and B&C Consortia Management, L.L.C.
 (BCCM) convened a workshop at which invited U.S. Environmental Protection Agency (EPA) staff reviewed case studies on reporting obligations for byproduct and recycled materials under the Chemical Data Reporting rule.
-The following documents are available on B&C’s website: A recording of the workshop will be added to B&C’s website in the next few days.
-We wish to thank...
+The following documents are available on B&C's website: The invitation for the workshop; EPA's slides; and The case studies that were compiled by BCCM and that...

 January 18, 2012